Italians observe the liturgical season with 12 days of great feasts enjoyed with family and friends.

 On Christmas Eve, many Italian families gather before their Presepe (Nativity Scene) to place one of the most important figures missing since the beginning of Advent: the Christ Child.

-Meals are an important of the holidays.
+Meals are an important part of the holidays.
 On Christmas Eve, Italian tables feature seafood and fish.
 Baccalà (salted cod) as well as anguilla and capitone (eel) enjoy a special place at the table.
 So do jumbo shrimp and mussels.
 Late in the evening, Catholics go to Midnight Mass.

 A Christmas Day lunch like no other